Theryston/db-mycro/README.md

  ```offset``` (number) after which index the data will be fetched.

  ```limit``` (number) a limit on how much data will be fetched

- add data to a repository, receive an object array where each object must be of the explicit type in the ```type``` parameter in the column property

  #### .update({ where: string, data: object })
  ```ts